xodio/xod-docs/docs/reference/node-cpp-api/README.md

 #### `void raiseError<output_$$$>(Context ctx)`

 Raises an error on an output pin.
+For value types, the error will persist until a valid value will be emitted with [`emitValue`](#emitValue).
+For pulse types, the error will be cleared right before the node's next evaluation.

 <a name="raiseError_for_all"></a>